TESTIMONIALS and FAQs

 Short answer:

 No; but we provide detailed instructions for performing several tests, including the Top-Heavy test.
-The instructions become available on
+The instructions become available on our terminology page when you buy a subscription.

 Details:

-- What was rolled into the plan and when?
+• What was rolled into the plan and when?

-- Ownership %’s
+• Ownership %’s

-- All immediate relatives of 5% owners
+• All immediate relatives of 5% owners

-- Etc.
+• Etc.

-better than everything else out there.
+• better than everything else out there.

-3 times more affordable
+• 3 times more affordable, and

-too expensive for the small business community.
-Don’t misunderstand: This will be a great product for larger TPA firms!
-Companies with 250
+Don’t misunderstand: FT William has a great product for larger TPA firms!
+Companies with 300 clients or more.

 Watch a Demo of our Software.